-What Is Generative AI in cybersecurity?
+What is Generative AI (GenAI) in cybersecurity?

 Generative AI is playing an increasingly important role in cybersecurity.
 While AI technologies can enhance the detection and response measures implemented by security platforms, it can also be used to craft unique attacks that can outwit existing protections.